share this article

 - Don’t walk home alone at night if you can help it; take a taxi or ride your bike in Tulum.

 - Always listen to your intuition because your intuition is always right.

-- If you get a sketchy or uneasy feeling about a person or place, get away from that person or place asap.
-Don’t worry about making a kind, nice or politically correct exit from a creepy person or bad situation — Just get away.
+- If you get a sketchy or uneasy feeling about a person or place, get away from that person or place immediately.
+If you feel you’re in danger, don’t worry about making a kind, nice, or politically correct exit from a creepy person or bad situation — Just get away ASAP.

 - Don’t keep your phone, keys, wallet, passport, or anything valuable in your back pocket.

 - Learn some basic Spanish.
 If you can’t learn it, save this infographic as an image on your phone so you have something to use even if you’re off-WiFi.

 - Take all of your belongings into the bathroom with you, rather than asking a cafe/bar neighbor to watch your things.

 - Speaking of bar neighbors, don’t take drinks from strangers and/or leave your drink unattended near one.